 This pasta dish definitely has a bit of a kick to it so I like to stir in a bit of sour cream to my bowl, but my husband prefers it without.

 I wanted this recipe to be as easy as possible without sacrificing flavor or taking a lot of time, but there are a few things you can change if you want.

 Beans – It really depends on where you’re from, but to some people, beans are a chili staple and you can definitely add them in.
-Simply add a can of drained and rinsed red kidney beans to the dish during step 3.
+Simply add a can of drained and rinsed red kidney beans or black beans to the dish during step 3.

 Onion – I almost always add onion to my chili, but I didn’t want this recipe to include any real prep time, but if you want, feel free to dice up a yellow onion and toss it in with the beef in Step 1.